 Ah yes, the query letter.
 Feared and dreaded by every writer, it’s the magical key to unlocking the door that leads you to a literary agent.
 There’s a lot of information available on how to query a literary agent, and most of it is useful.
 Today, we’re going to look at a few pro tips for how to query an agent and unlock that door.

 First, only submit a query letter to an agent you’ve done some research on.
 Know their name and use it in your letter.
 Mention a previous book that the agent worked on that you enjoyed, too.
-Here’s an example: “I enjoyed Jen Hatmaker’s For the Love.
+Here’s an example: “I enjoyed Jon Acuff's Soundtracks.
 I saw your name in the acknowledgments section at the back of the book.”
 Mentioning past projects is a small thing that goes a long way with agents, and it lets us know you’ve done your homework.

 Literary agents want to discover you.
 It’s true.
 You may not believe it, you may be jaded from the umpteenth unanswered query, but we really ARE looking for you.